Explainer

 Access Booth Dashboards

-Depending on the connected booth (Guac Photo Booth, Chips Printer, Salsa 2 Photo Booth, or Tortilla 360 Booth), the Hardware Dashboard displays links to the specific dashboard where the firmware details can be viewed, printer settings managed, and more. -
+Depending on the connected booth, including Guac Dashboard, Chips Dashboard, Salsa 2 Dashboard, or Tortilla Dashboard, the Hardware Dashboard links to the correct dashboard to review firmware details, manage printer settings, and more. -

 Run a System Check